-DISTRIBUTION: A hillside tree of the Piedmont.
-Common in Richmond, Floyd, Walker, Clarke and Oglethorpe Counties.
+DISTRIBUTION: A hillside tree of the piedmont.
+Common in Richmond, Floyd, Walker, Clarke, and Oglethorpe counties.

-RED MAPLE

-(Acer rubrum L.)
+RED MAPLE (Acer rubrum L.)

-DESCRIPTION: Leaves deciduous in autumn, opposite on the twig, 11⁄2 to 6 inches long and slightly less wide, deeply divided into 3 to 5 lobes, the margins of which are toothed; Light green and smooth on the upper surface, pale and smooth or only slightly hairy below; stems or petioles red.
+DESCRIPTION: Leaves deciduous in autumn, opposite on the twig, $1\frac{1}{2}$ to 6 inches long and slightly less wide, deeply divided into 3 or 5 lobes, the margins of which are toothed; light green and smooth on the upper surface, pale and smooth or only slightly hairy below; stems or petioles red.
 Fruit usually red, often pale yellow, paired or double, both appearing on one stem 3 to 4 inches long, each seed with a wing about 1 inch long, ripening in the spring.
 Bark of young stems and branches light gray, on old trunks breaking up into long, narrow, scaly plates, separated by shallow fissures.
 A tree 50 to 70 feet high with a long trunk 1 to 2 feet in diameter, terminating in an irregular or rounded head.